cassiopeia21/bioinf/README.md

-# bioinf
-Homework and Projects for Institute of bioinformatics
+# Homework and Projects for Institute of bioinformatics

 This repository contains homework for Institute of bioinformatics.